affinidi/eventi-workshop/docs/credentials-issuance.md

-## Issue Event Ticket as Verifiable Credential
+## Module 2: Issue Event Ticket as Verifiable Credential

 Eventi App wants to issue a digital verifiable credentials for their customers who purchased event tickets to enable digital trust.